Making a complaint against a member

 If you can't resolve the issue, aren't satisfied with the member's response or it is a serious matter that should be brought directly to our attention, you should lodge a complaint with the PCC.
 Please complete the complaint form relevant to the jurisdiction where the member resides (see sections above).
 You must use our form, however you can attach additional pages if you need more room.

-The forms contains important consents and declarations.
+The forms contain important consents and declarations.
 These must be completed and signed before any investigation can begin.
 The PCC does not investigate anonymous complaints.

 Explain your complaint in a clear, logical and easy to follow manner.
 A timeline of events can be helpful.
 The PCC will want to understand your detailed concerns about the member's conduct, when it occurred and any evidence you have which supports your complaint.
 If your complaint is about more than one member, explain your specific concerns about each member.